Same sex marriage (SSM) in Nevada

 According to Wikipedia, Judge Jones:

 "... held that 'the present challenge is in the main a garden-variety equal protection challenge precluded by Baker....
-The equal protection claim is the same in this case as it was in Baker, whether the Equal Protection Clause prevents a state from refusing to permit same-sex marriages.'
+The equal protection claim is the same in this case as it was in Baker, whether the Equal Protection Clause [in the 14th Amendment to the U.S. Constitution] prevents a state from refusing to permit same-sex marriages.'

 Jones also analyzed the plaintiffs' other arguments 'so that the Court of Appeals need not remand for further proceedings should it rule that Baker does not control...'
 He identified the discrimination Nevada makes between marriages the state does and does not recognize as a distinction based not on gender, which would require him to use intermediate scrutiny, but on sexual orientation, where the rational basis standard applies, relying High Tech Gays v.
 Defense Industrial Security Clearance Office (1990).
 He explained his agreement with that case's determination that 'homosexuals are not a suspect or quasi-suspect class' requiring a higher standard of review because 'where no lingering effects of past discrimination are inherited, it is contemporary disadvantages that matter for the purpose of assessing disabilities due to discrimination.
 Any such disabilities with respect to homosexuals have been largely erased since 1990.'

-It may be worth noting that in excess of 70% of same-sex couples in the U.S. live in a state where they cannot marry, and where any legally solemnized out-of-state marriages are not recognized.
+It may be worth noting that, as of early 2014, in excess of 60% of same-sex couples in the U.S. live in a state where they cannot marry, and where any legally solemnized out-of-state same-sex marriages are not recognized.